kubenow/docs/getting_started/bootstrap.rst

 - **master_flavor**: an instance flavor for the master
 - **master_as_edge**: master is acting as gateway for accessing services

-**Node configuration**

-- **node_count**: number of Kubernetes nodes to be created (no floating IP is needed for these nodes)
-- **node_flavor**: an instance flavor name for the Kubernetes nodes
-- **node_flavor_id**: this is an alternative way of specifying the instance flavor (optional, please set this only if **node_flavor** is empty)

-**Edge configuration**

-In KubeNow setup, the edge nodes (and in default setup also the the master), act as gateways with public ip:s to give access to the services running in the Kubernetes nodes.
-Edge nodes are ordinary worker nodes that also have an "edge" label and therefore kubernetes will run a gateway pod on these nodes.
-If you just do an informal deployment and don't need to load balance your service requests, the default setup with only master node acting as a gateway might be sufficient.
-Otherwise you could balance your service requests on 2-3 edge nodes.

-- **edge_count**: number of egde nodes to be created
-- **edge_flavor**: an instance flavor for the edge nodes

 If you are wondering yet again where you can fetch correct flavor label names then no worries, you are not being a stranger here.
 The nova command-line interface will come in handy.
 Just run the following command::

     nova flavor-list